 The deteriorated and inadequate road/drives discussed in the prior analysis as substandard do not provide adequate infrastructure for development.
 West Adler Drive consists as two distinct dead-ended drives separated by a drainage ditch.
 The drives do not have a publically dedicated turn around or connection that a public street or cul-de-sac is required to have.
-The undeveloped portion of the Study Area has no internal street system.
+The undeveloped portion of the Study Area has no internal street system, but is served by two streets which are only one-half the required width, and are therefore substandard to serve additional development.

-The internal street layout is inadequate for any further development of the property.
+The internal street layout is defective and inadequate for further development of the property.